Promist-Moon/tp/docs/DeveloperGuide.md

    Expected: The most recent window size and location is retained.

 ### Adding a student
+**Sample error message indicating invalid command format:** Invalid command format!

 1. Adding a student with all the required details
-   1. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25`
+   * Test case: `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25`
-   Expected: New student added: Name: John Doe; Phone: 98765432; Email: johnd@example.com; Address: 311, Clementi Ave 2, #02-25; Lessons: [no lesson]; Tags:
+     Expected: New student added: Name: John Doe; Phone: 98765432; Email: johnd@example.com; Address: 311, Clementi Ave 2, #02-25; Lessons: [no lesson]; Tags:.
+Confirmation message is displayed with the student's details.

+1. Adding a student with missing compulsory fields
+   * Test case: `add n/John Doe p/98765432 e/johnd@example.com`
+     Expected:  Error message indicating that invalid command format will output.

+1. Adding a student with invalid phone number
+   * Test case: `add n/John Doe p/INVALID_NUMBER e/johnd@example.com a/311, Clementi Ave 2, #02-25`
+     Expected: Phone numbers should only contain numbers, and it should be between 3 and 8 digits long.
+Error message is displayed

 ### Deleting a student

 1. Deleting a student while all persons are being shown

-   1. Prerequisites: List all student using the `list` command.
+   * Prerequisites: List all student using the `list` command.
 Multiple students in the list.

-   1. Test case: `delete 1`<br>
+   * Test case: `delete 1`<br>
      Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   * Test case: `delete 0`<br>
      Expected: No Student is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error message indicating that invalid command format will output.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   * Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
      Expected: Similar to previous.

 ### Adding a lesson to student

 1. Adding a lesson to a student
-   1. Test case: `add.lesson i/1 s/English l/2 d/Monday st/10:00 et/12:00 r/80 `
+   * Test case: `add.lesson i/1 s/English l/2 d/Monday st/10:00 et/12:00 r/80`
    Expected: New lesson added:  Subject: English; Secondary: 2; Day: MONDAY; Start: 10:00; End: 12:00; Address: 311, Clementi Ave 2, #02-25; Rate: $80.00
+   <br>Confirmation message is displayed with the lesson details.

+2. Adding a lesson to a student with missing compulsory fields
+   * Test case: `add.lesson i/1 s/English l/2 d/Monday st/10:00`
+   Expected: No lesson is added.
+Error message indicating that invalid command format will output.

+3. Adding a lesson to a student with incorrect Subject field
+   * Test case: `add.lesson i/1 s/Dragon l/2 d/Monday st/10:00 et/12:00 r/80`
+   Expected: Subjects are not case-sensitive, and can only take these values: Math, English, Physics, Chemistry, Biology, Geography, History, Literature, Social Studies, Mother Tongue.
+No lesson is added, error message displayed.

+4. Adding a lesson to a student with incorrect Level field
+   * Test case: `add.lesson i/1 s/English l/6 d/Monday st/10:00 et/12:00 r/80 `
+   Expected: Levels can only take these integer values: 1, 2, 3, 4, 5.
+No lesson is added, error message displayed.

+5. Adding a lesson to a student with incorrect Day field
+    * Test case: `add.lesson i/1 s/English l/2 d/Today st/10:00 et/12:00 r/80 `
+      Expected: Day is an integer which corresponds to: [1: Monday], [2: Tuesday], [3: Wednesday], [4: Thursday], [5: Friday], [6: Saturday], [7: Sunday].
+No lesson is added, error message displayed.

+6. Adding a lesson to a student with incorrect start and end time
+   * Test case: `add.lesson i/1 s/English l/2 d/Monday st/WRONG_TIME et/12:00 r/80 `
+   Expected: Time must be given in the format HH:MM, and the start time should be before the end time.
+No lesson is added, error message displayed.

 ### Editing a lesson